-- 254. Abusive Substances (5).
+Abusive Substances (5).
 Pr., departmental approval.

 A study of the use and misuse of psychoactive chemical substances.
 Major focuses of this course are directed toward primary and secondary prevention and intervention techniques.
-Additionally, the pharmacology of psychoactive drugs, the legal aspects of drug use and trafficking, health behaviors and physical fitness, values clarification, and alternatives to drug-related behaviors are discussed. - 351.
-Foundations of Multicultural Education (2).
+Additionally, the pharmacology of psychoactive drugs, the legal aspects of drug use and trafficking, health behaviors and physical fitness, values clarification, and alternatives to drug-related behaviors are discussed.

+Historical and Philosophical Foundations of Education (5).
 Pr., admission to Professional Education.

 Required of all students completing the teacher education program.
-Introduces concepts of multicultural education and strategies for teaching these concepts in elementary and secondary schools.
-Some attention is given to managing classrooms of culturally different students.
-Ordinarily offered as a block with EED 350 or SED 350. - Historical and Philosophical Foundations Of Education (5).
-Pr., admission to Professional Education.
-Required of all students completing the teacher education program.
-Analyzes the historical role of the school and the major philosophical ideas influencing its development in American culture. - 454.
-Drug Education (5).
+Analyzes the historical role of the school and the major philosophical ideas influencing its development in American culture.

+454. Drug Education (5).
 Pr., junior or senior standing.

 An interdisciplinary course designed to initiate primary prevention and early intervention methods, through education, both affectively and cognitively, in substance use/misuse and abuse.
 The pharmacology, legality, rehabilitation, counseling aspects, physical and mental fitness, and alternatives to substance use/misuse and abuse are addressed.
 (Same as SY 425.)
-This course may be taught concurrently with FED 654 and SY 425/625. - 470.
-Computer Literacy (5).
-1%., none.
+This course may be taught concurrently with FED 654 and SY 425/625.

+470. Computer Literacy (5).
+Pr., none.

 This course is designed to provide an overview of the materials and skills needed to use microcomputers effectively in an educational setting.
-Students will become familiar with the use of new technologies and the programming languages most often used in educational settings. - 490.
-Measurement and Evaluation in Teaching (5).
+Students will become familiar with the use of new technologies and the programming languages most often used in educational settings.

+490. Measurement and Evaluation in Teaching (5).
 Pr., admission to Professional Education.

 Methods, procedures, and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor, and affective areas are studied.
 Required of all students completing the teacher education program.
 This course may be taught concurrently with FED 690.

+Middle School Education (MSE)

+415. Teaching in the Middle School (5).
+Pr., admission to Professional Education.

+This course is designed to familiarize both elementary and secondary pre-service teachers in instructional strategies, media, and materials for effective teaching in the middle school.
+Attention is given to the special needs of the emerging adolescent.
+Laboratory experiences are provided.
+Ordinarily offered as a block with MSE 420.

+420. Middle School Curriculum Design (5).
+Pr., admission to Professional Education.

+This course is designed to familiarize both elementary and secondary pre-service teachers with theory and application of curriculum development appropriate for the middle school.
+Attention is given to the special needs of the emerging adolescent.
+Laboratory experiences are provided.
+Ordinarily offered as a block with MSE 415.